sayashirley/olist-data-analysis/analysis_top_selling_product_categories.md

 - Percentage contribution of the top 10 product categories to the total annual revenue, used for **descriptive statistics** and industry-relevant analysis.

 Below, is a full breakdown of the SQL code used to return the top 10 product categories for each year.
-The full SQL code for this analysis can be found [here](sql_queries/top_selling_categories.sql) and [here](sql_queries/revenue_contribution.sql).
+The full SQL code used to conduct this analysis can be found [here](sql_queries/top_selling_categories.sql) and [here](sql_queries/revenue_contribution.sql).

 ### CTE 1: Calculating Revenue per Product Category by Year